ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 Exemptions from mandatory e-invoice issuance:

-- VAT-exempt services (e.g., medical).
+- Invoices for VAT-exempt operations (e.g., services under §4 Nr.
+8–29 UStG such as many medical/financial services) can be sent as “other invoices” (paper/PDF).
 - Small invoices up to €250 may still be sent as “other invoices,” including paper (e.g., tickets).
-Invoices for services exempt under § 4 Nr.
-8–29 UStG are also out of scope.

 - **Kleinunternehmer (§19 UStG):** their sales are VAT-exempt (no input VAT deduction), so they are not obliged to issue e-invoices in the new format.
 They may keep paper or other electronic formats (e.g., PDF).